alpinejs/alpine/README.md

 If any data is modified in the expression, other element attributes "bound" to this data, will be updated.

-> Note: You can also specify a JavaScript function name
+> Note: You can also specify a JavaScript function name.

 **Example:** `<button x-on:click="myFunction"></button>`